 Heating water is the second largest expense in the average home, accounting for an average of 14 – 18% of our utility bills.
 If you’re looking to reduce that number, a tankless water heater may be the answer for you.

 Talk to the award-winning experts at Husky.
 They’ll help you find a water heater that’s right for you.
 We take the time to find out what will really work for you and give you plenty of time to think about your decision.
-We also protect you with our 100% satisfaction guarantee.Request A Free Quote
+We also protect your water heater with our 100% satisfaction guarantee.Request A Free Quote

 How They Work

 For gas-powered tankless water heaters, condensing models are extra efficient, because most of the heat in the exhaust gas is recaptured and used to help heat water.
-Efficiency rates on condensing water heaters range from 90% to 98%, whereas noncondensing models average around 80%.
+Efficiency rates on condensing water heaters range from 90% to 98%, whereas noncondensing models average around an 80% efficiency rate.

 Advantages of Tankless Water Heaters